zveres-ss/first-repo-12-2023/README.md

 # first-repo-12-2023
-it will contains the description about my project
+it will contain the description of my project
 - some list
 - another item